RepoTransBench: A Real-World Multilingual Benchmark for Repository-Level Code Translation: Background

 Recent studies have shown interest in repository-level code translation.
 Pan et al.~\cite{pan2024lost} attempt to perform mutual conversion between Python and Java projects~\cite{apachecommonscli,click}, but find that the advanced LLMs are largely ineffective, with success rates of 8.1\% for GPT-4 and 0\% for the rest of the models.

-In this section, we will introduce the two steps of building \toolname~: data collection and test case construction.
-Besides, we will provide the statistics between \toolname~ and previous fine-grained benchmarks.
+This stark performance gap reveals that repository-level translation requires fundamentally different approaches from fine-grained translation, as current LLM-based methods struggle with the challenges of large-scale context management, complex dependency analysis, and comprehensive environment configuration that are inherent to repository-level code translation.